medic/cht-docs/content/en/hosting/4.x/upgrade-troubleshooting.md

 ## A go-to fix: restart

 A safe fix for any upgrade getting stuck is to restart all services.
-Any views that were being re-indexed will be picked up where they left off without loosing any work.
+Any views that were being re-indexed will be picked up where they left off without losing any work.
 This should be your first step when trouble shooting a stuck upgrade.

 If you're able to, after a restart go back into the admin web GUI and try to upgrade again.
 Consider trying this at least twice.